SumaiaParveen/Omdena-AI-for-Road-Safety-In-Bangladesh/README.md

 - Perform exploratory data analysis
 - Outline an AI-driven solution to improve road safety (Time-Series Forecast and Classification)

-I was able to contribute by data collection (webscraped two newspapers: [Prothom Alo](https://en.prothomalo.com/) and [Dhaka Tribune](https://www.dhakatribune.com/) and Google News), exploratory data analysis and creating dashboards (see links below), time-series forecast and time-series classification (see the repo notebooks).
+I was able to contribute by data collection (webscraped two newspapers: [Prothom Alo](https://en.prothomalo.com/) and [Dhaka Tribune](https://www.dhakatribune.com/) and Google News), exploratory data analysis and creating dashboards (see links below), time-series forecast and time-series classification (see the repo notebooks) and wrap up the whole pipeline on Streamlit to be deployed on cloud.

 ### What's inside the notebooks?